astralway/phrasecount/README.md

 --------

 After cloning this repo, build with following command.
-May need to install Accismus into your local maven repo first.
-Accismus is rapidly chaning, if this project does not compile after git pull you may need to pull and install Accismus again.
+May need to install Fluo into your local maven repo first.
+Fluo is rapidly chaning, if this project does not compile after git pull you may need to pull and install Fluo again.

 ```
 mvn package